ivanbgd/stock-trading-cli-with-async-streams/README.md

 - [rayon](https://crates.io/crates/rayon), as a data-parallelism library for Rust
 - [time](https://crates.io/crates/time), as a date and time library (used by `yahoo_finance_api`)
 - [Tokio](https://tokio.rs/), as an asynchronous runtime - used both directly and as a dependency of some other crates
-- [xactor](https://crates.io/crates/xactor), as a Rust Actors framework based on async-std
+- [xactor](https://crates.io/crates/xactor), as a Rust Actors framework based on async-std (it also supports Tokio as runtime instead of async-std)
 - [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api), as an adapter for
   the [Yahoo!
 Finance API](https://finance.yahoo.com/) to fetch histories of market data quotes